 The most naive thing to do is simply provide the model a prompt which is a simple instruction.
 This is what it looks like:

-The previous excuse was too generic and could have been used for anything.
 By providing the model with examples, just as a human would, it could produce completions that are more aligned with your intentions.
+It could also adhere to patterns that are more difficult to explain via instructions.
 In order to help the model distinguish between each example, we use a stop sequence.
-The stop sequence itself should be immediately recognizeable when you look at the text as a whole.
+The stop sequence itself should be immediately recognizable when looking at the text as a whole.
 In this example, the stop sequence is ##:

-This is called Few-shot, because we are inserting a prompt which includes a few examples.
+This is called Few-shot prompting, because we are inserting a prompt which includes a few examples.

 Another way to affect the completion is to adjust some of the model parameters.
 A useful parameter is the temperature.
 You can increase creativity by tweaking the temperature.
 With temperature 0, the model will always choose the most probable completion, so it will always be the same.
 Increasing the temperature will provide variable completions, where the completion may be different for every generation: